 Line up the double-rolled cookie dough balls on a half sheet pan lined with parchment paper or a silpat.
 I usually put 12 on a pan.

 Bake the cookies at 350 for 9-11 minutes, until the cookies are set on the edge when you tap the edge with your finger, but there is still a tiny bit of shine on top.
 The shine on top should be no larger than a quarter.
-If the cookies are completely matte on top, they will still be good, just not quite as soft.
+If you bake so long that the cookies are completely matte on top, they will still be good, just not quite as soft.
 Underbaking these cookies is KEY to getting the fudgy texture we are after.

 Immediately after you take them out of the oven (seriously, don’t wait) use two spoons to gently push each cookie together.
-I just used two regular spoons, the kind you eat cereal with.
-Push the cookie together so that it comes up a bit in the middle, that’s how you’re going to get a soft, thick center.
-If you wait even just a minute after taking them out of the oven, the brown edges will start to crisp up, and you won’t be able to shape the cookies.
-Work your spoons all the way around the edges so that your cookie is a nice circle shape.
+I just use two regular spoons, the kind you eat cereal with.
+Shove the cookie together so that it comes up a bit in the middle.
+That’s how you’re going to get a soft, thick center.
+If you wait even just a minute after taking them out of the oven, the brown edges will start to crisp up, and you won’t be able to re-shape the cookies.
+Use your spoons all the way around the edges so that your cookie is a nice circle shape.
 Work quickly to shape all the cookies before they crisp on the edges.

 Store cookies covered on the counter for up to 3 days.